-The second contribution is that we show that the Spatial Hazard Events and Losses Database for the United States (SHELDUS) suffers from a severe and poorly understood missing data problem.
-SHELDUS is a popular data source for researchers examining questions related to natural disasters in a number of fields, including economics (e.g. Barrot and Sauvanat [2016]), finance (e.g. Bernile et al. [2017]), and political science (e.g. Gasper and Reeves [2011]).
-The widespread use of SHELDUS is likely due to the paucity of alternative weather damage databases.
+This paper makes three main contributions.
+First, we show that the Spatial Hazard Events and Losses Database for the United States (SHELDUS) suffers from a severe and poorly understood missing data problem.
+SHELDUS is a popular data source for researchers examining questions related to natural disasters.
+Studies using SHELDUS are published in top general interest economics (e.g. Barrot and Sauvanat [2016]), finance (e.g. Bernile et al. [2017]), and political science (e.g. Gasper and Reeves [2011]) journals.3 The widespread use of SHELDUS is likely due to the paucity of alternative weather damage databases.
 We are not aware of another public database that combines the spatial detail (county), observation frequency (monthly), and long time horizon (60 years).
+We show that the missing SHELDUS observations are not Missing Completely at Random.
+Failure to account for the missing weather damage data will likely result in biased model estimates.